rohitagarwal-gkmit/retailpulse-docs/docs/technical/schema_design.md

     description     TEXT,
     cost_price      DECIMAL(10,2) NOT NULL,
     selling_price   DECIMAL(10,2) NOT NULL,
-    is_active       BOOLEAN DEFAULT TRUE NOT NULL,
+    is_active       BOOLEAN DEFAULT TRUE NOT NULL
-    created_at      TIMESTAMP DEFAULT NOW() NOT NULL,
-    updated_at      TIMESTAMP DEFAULT NOW() NOT NULL );
+);
 ```